N0THSA/N0THSA/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Python 3, Docker, C++, and various web development markups.
 - 📫 How to reach me: ~~Email me at [nothsa@noth.page](mailto:nothsa@noth.page)~~ EMAIL SERVER DOWN
 - 💬 Ask me about anything computer related!
-It's my biggest hyperfixation.

 <!--
 **N0THSA/N0THSA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.